You go to the supermarket and see that your favorite French fries are 50% off. Picking up two bags for one price is a no-brainer.

 - Competitive advantage over their peers.

 It is very likely that the stock will continue to rise in the long term.
 An investor should be concerned when the stock price keeps falling when the market is thriving.
-He always checks a company’s fundamentals because that will likely dictate where the stock will go over time.
+He always checks the fundamentals of a company because that will likely dictate where the stock will go over time.

 The “DRIP” is the secret weapon of a dividend investor